Chapter 5

 Primary Buffer Panel

 I don’t think House Of The Dying Sun has any API to connect to at all.
 I never bothered.
 It’s fun but very very short.
 I’m also unsure if this game supports HOTAS or any joystick at all.
+House Of The Dying Sun supports HOTAS nowadays.

 Head tracking works flawless.